-5.1.1 In cases involving the review of charges for violation of the Code, or other University policies, regulations or rules, relating to housing, the options for addressing the matter include a Disciplinary Conference or a hearing before the Housing Judicial Board through University Housing.
+In cases involving the review of charges for violations of the Code, or other University policies, regulations or rules, relating to housing, the options for addressing the charges include a Disciplinary Conference or a hearing before the Housing Conduct Board through University Housing.

-5.2 Disciplinary Conference: Office of Student Conduct
+5.2 Disciplinary Conference: Office of Student Conduct (Appendix A)

 5.2.1 In cases involving the review of minor non-academic misconduct, a Disciplinary Conference in the Office of Student Conduct may be conducted.
 The Disciplinary Conference is an informal process designed to resolve charges for minor violations that do not include the possibility of suspension or expulsion as sanctions.
-The Office of Student Conduct, within its discretion, decides whether the charge is a minor or serious violation based on the information available regarding the complaint.
+The Office of Student Conduct, within its discretion, decides whether the charge is a minor or serious violation based on the information available from the report.

 5.3 Graduate and Veterinary Student Discipline

 5.3.1 Graduate students who are charged with academic misconduct involving the student’s thesis or dissertation may have their cases reviewed under NCSU REG11.35.03 – Graduate Student Discipline Procedures.
 The decision regarding which procedure will be used in that instance rests with the Dean of the Graduate School.
-All other alleged violations of the Code of Student Conduct by graduate students will be governed by these Procedures.
+All other alleged violations of the Code by graduate students will be governed by these Procedures.

 5.3.2 For students enrolled in CVM who are charged with any form of misconduct, the Dean of CVM will determine if the case will be reviewed using the disciplinary procedures within CVM or resolved under these Procedures.

-5.4 Report of an Academic Integrity Violation: Office of Student Conduct
+5.4 Report of an Academic Integrity Violation: Office of Student Conduct (Appendix B)

-5.4.1 This form (RAIV) is used by a Faculty Member to record, and to attempt resolution of, a charge of academic misconduct with a student.
-As a result of a meeting with the faculty member, the student may choose to sign this form, admitting responsibility to the specific academic misconduct charge, and waiving their right to appeal the decision and sanctions.
+5.4.1 The Report of an Academic Integrity Violation (RAIV) is used by a Faculty Member to record, and to attempt resolution of, a report of academic misconduct with a student.
+As a result of a meeting with the faculty member, the student may choose to sign this form, admitting responsibility to the specific academic misconduct, and waiving his or her right to appeal the decision and sanctions.
 Faculty members may recommend sanctions up to and including a failing grade for the course based on a student’s signature on this form.
 The signed form and supporting case materials are forwarded to the Office of Student Conduct for review and a decision on the sanction.

-5.4.2 Depending on the circumstances of the case and whether the student has any previous violations, the Office of Student Conduct may forward the case for a hearing, even if the student has already admitted responsibility by signing the form.
+5.4.2 Depending on the circumstances of the case and whether the student has any previous violations, the Office of Student Conduct may refer the case for a hearing, even if the student has already admitted responsibility by signing the form.

-5.5 Conduct Board: Office of Student Conduct
+5.5 Conduct Board: Office of Student Conduct (Appendix C)

-5.5.2 Academic Misconduct
+5.5.1 Academic Misconduct

-5.5.3 Non-Academic Misconduct
+5.5.2 Non-Academic Misconduct

-5.6 Administrative Hearing: Office of Student Conduct
+5.6 Administrative Hearing: Office of Student Conduct (Appendix D)